Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 The most common cause is grinding your teeth throughout the night.
 Your jaw muscles and teeth experience extreme pressure for hours, causing:

-- Cracked fillings or teeth
+• Cracked fillings or fractured tooth cusps

-- Inflamed ligaments around the teeth
+• Inflamed ligaments around the teeth

 A custom nightguard can help protect your teeth while you sleep.